letters of interest

 If you come across a job opening that seems interesting enough, why don’t you make some enquiries to know more about it?
 You can do so with the help of the job interest letter template here.

-How do you write an Expression of Interest Letter?
+How do you Write an Expression of Interest Letter?

 Writing an Expression of Interest Letter involves a few key steps: